EMOTION: 5 steps to becoming an emotional presence wizard

 Brain imaging research at UCLA by Matthew Lieberman demonstrates that naming an emotion begins to reduce emotional intensity in the emotional limbic brain. ^2 Noticing a change in our emotional state has occurred and then naming the emotion is the first step in greater emotional awareness.
 It is helpful that the naming be specific, as just saying “I feel emotional” is a good first step to noticing a state change, but tuning into the feeling more closely, helps our system to register it and begin the feeling and releasing process.
 Without this conscious noticing and naming our tendency becomes to act out a variety of avoidance, suppression or emotional vomiting strategies.

-Allowing means simply being with sensations in our body—resting in the sweet-spot, neither being over-taken by nor avoiding.
-Many of us have a limited range of the emotions we allow ourselves to feel and so we can utilize a variety or strategies to avoid feeling our emotions including: judging emotions, being overwhelmingly over-taken by, trying to dump on others, suppressing, avoiding, dissociating out of the body, numbing or mentalizing, etc. With this later example, we can get stuck in our heads, talking about it in endless loops without feeling in in our body, which is required for the effective feeling and releasing process.
+Allowing means simply being with sensations in our body—resting the sweet-spot, neither being over-taken by nor avoiding.
+Many have limited range of emotions allow ourselves to feel and can utilize a variety or strategies to avoid feeling our emotions including: judging emotions, being overwhelmingly over-taken by, trying to dump on others, suppressing, avoiding, dissociating out of the body, numbing or mentalizing, etc. With this later example, we can get stuck in our heads, talking about it in endless loops without feeling in in our body, which is required for the effective feeling and releasing process.
 In one fMRI study at Stanford by James Gross, suppressed emotion built up and while the participant tried not to show any outward expression, their body became more tense, it made future emotionally charged situations more exacerbated and their brain showed more stressed activation as opposed to the group that more effectively processed in real time. ^3 Despite our unconscious or cleverly conscious attempts to suppress our emotions, they continue to affect us anyway.
 The Body Keeps Score, a New York Times Best Selling book by Bessel van der Kolk, psychiatrist, researcher and professor Boston University School of Medicine is one of the world’s leading experts on trauma and how neuroscience demonstrates that suppressed emotions can be stored in our body and require emotional presence and body sensing based approaches to desensitize and release the past so we can restore aliveness to our bodies and lives.

 As we are beginning to become more emotionally aware and allowing ourselves to feel, here are some helpful reminders: